trzy/FasterRCNN/README.md

 pip install -r tf2/requirements.txt
 ```

 Getting CUDA working is more involved and beyond the scope of this document.
-I use an NVIDIA docker container and `tf-nightly-gpu` packages.
+On Linux, I use an NVIDIA docker container and `tf-nightly-gpu` packages.
+On Windows, with CUDA installed, the ordinary `tensorflow` package should just work out of the box with CUDA support.

 ## Dataset